 Approval workflows allow compliance engine administrators to create automated processes to handle appeal requests in response to compliance violations.
 Compliance engine supports advanced approval workflows where multiple concurrent stakeholders are required for a sign off as well as staggered processes where various department representatives will sign off sequentially.
 Cloudaware approval workflows feature is designed to avoid situations where violations are in a dead end state and are ignored.

 Compliance engine provides insightful indicators about how various teams are handling compliance violations.
 Besides standard metrics, such as violation volume over time and mean time to repair, compliance engine dashboards show which teams are overloaded with violations and will not be able to resolve violations within a pre-configured timeline.
 Customers are able to compare their statistics, such as mean time to repair, exception rate and others against statistical average of other Cloudaware customers.
-This feature helps customers to establish a point of reference of how they are perform

 Multi-cloud - AWS, GCP, Azure